 Why is the employee lifecycle important?

-A well-executed employee lifecycle model is the cornerstone of a high-performing organisation.
 By optimising each stage of the lifecycle, businesses can improve performance whilst strengthening their employer branding.
 Closely overseeing each stage can help reduce turnover by ensuring employees feel valued.
 It also ensures that employee goals align with organisational objectives.

 View our employee lifecycle toolkit

-The 9 stages of the employee lifecycle
+What are the 8 stages of the employee lifecycle?

 1. Attract

 HR departments play a pivotal role in transforming organisations into sought-after employers.
 Creating a compelling employer brand will differentiate an organisation in the job market.
-Simultaneously, building a strong talent pipeline ensures a steady stream of qualified candidates.
-This both reduces time-to-hire and improves the quality of hires.
+Our Employer Branding Strategy template can give you some helpful ideas to help foster a brand employees look for.

 Leveraging data-driven insights helps identify top talent and tailor recruitment efforts accordingly.
 A robust Applicant Tracking System (ATS) is essential for managing the recruitment process efficiently.
 ATS streamline recruitment, provide insights, and facilitate a transition to the next stage of the employee lifecycle: onboarding.